Cloudflare Pages allows you to deploy your site by either importing a Git repository from GitHub or GitLab, or by using a direct upload.

 - Build your site locally.

-. - Click Create deployment and re-upload the updated
+- Click Create deployment and re-upload the updated public/folder.

 Custom Headers File (Optional)